walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/docs/identity-recovery.md

 the original key. `RemovalRequested` never proves that all cloud, offline or previously restored copies disappeared.
 Deleting a wallet locally does not silently delete its remote recovery record.

+Providers can throw `IdentityProviderException` with `TemporarilyUnavailable`, `InteractionRequired`, `Rejected`, `Conflict`, or `ConfirmationPending`.
+Swift integrations use `WalletIdentityProviderError`.
+Pending results and persisted pending state expose the reason; retry never changes the original key.
+Unknown provider errors remain unavailable and their messages are not exposed by the lifecycle.

 A custom `IdentityRecoveryProvider` is trusted code that receives secret record bytes.
 It must:

 - Protect confidentiality and integrity in transit and at rest and scope access to the intended user/app.